IBM AI Roadmap

 2026

-Bring robust, strategic reasoning and commonsense knowledge to AI.
+Bring robust, strategic reasoning and commonsense knowledge to enterprise AI.

-We will support faster learning and the ability to provide explanations through better introspection, retrospection, and different forms of reasoning.
+Our AI systems will support faster learning and will have the ability to provide explanations through better introspection, retrospection, and different forms of reasoning.

 2028